 Purpose and Aims

 The purpose of this policy is to make clear what we mean by CSR and how we propose to work towards achieving it.
 The CSR policy governs our approach to all our activities.
-As a responsible organisation, 43 Temple Row recognises that its activities have a wider impact on the society in which it operates so we consider our collective and individual responsibilities by becoming active and conscientious members of society.
+As a responsible organisation, Halcyon Chambers recognises that its activities have a wider impact on the society in which it operates so we consider our collective and individual responsibilities by becoming active and conscientious members of society.

 We recognise that good CSR embraces all aspects of sustainable development and the way we affect people through our activities.